1996–97 Chinese Basketball Association season: League table

+Games

 All-Star Weekend

 The 1997 CBA All-Star Game was played on April 5, 1997, in Shanghai.

 The South All-Stars defeated the North All-Stars 98-84.
 Hu Weidong from the Jiangsu Dragons was named MVP of the All-Star Game.

 James Hodges from the Liaoning Hunters won the Slam Dunk Contest, and Saulius Štombergas from the Shanghai Sharks won the Three-Point Shootout.